3DMech/start_timed_vaccum_cleaner_robot/README.md

 # start timed vaccum cleaner robot

 ## overview
-A Script to auto start the RoboVac time schedule.
+A Script to auto start the RoboVac with a time schedule.
 We used the RoboVac 11:
 You can find more information on their website: